AntonioCardenas/angularvibecoding/README.md

 Angular 20 standalone (no NgModules)

-Angular Signals (signal, computed, effect)
+Angular Signals (signal, computed, effect, linkedSignal)

+Resource API for async operations and AI/LLM integration

 Modern Control Flow: @if, @for, @defer